-As I’ve been planting lots of bulbs this year, many of you have been sending your bulb planting questions in DM’s and emails, and asking in my garden design classes, and I’ve even had a couple text messages (from those near and dear enough to have that #).
+As I’ve been planting lots of bulbs this year, many of you have been sending your bulb planting questions in DM’s and emails and asking in my garden design classes, and I’ve even had a couple of text messages (from those near and dear enough to have that #).

 I thought I’d round them up for everyone since you are asking a bunch of things I would not have thought to tell you.
 (I love a good question… always better than me guessing what you want to know…so ask away!).

 So here they are:

 Are there different planting styles for bulbs?